Private 1st Class John E. Adams, Jr. (1921–1944)

 Captured Japanese records indicated that there were 157 guards (a majority of whom were civilian) aboard the Shinyo Maru.
 12 military and 41 civilian guards were reported killed in the sinking.
 A Japanese officer and three civilian guards were killed in an ambush by guerillas while returning to Manila on September 14, 1944.
 I have found no information about the fate of the remaining 96 guards, nor any indication that any who survived the war were punished for war crimes.
 Michno wrote that “Gen. Kou Shiyoku, one-time chief of POW camps in the Philippines, was put to death for command responsibility of the killing of the men escaping from Shinyo Maru.”

-On February 14, 1945, the War Department was notified of Private 1st Class Adams’s death in the sinking, again via the International Red Cross.
-His family learned of the tragedy by March 2, 1945, when the news was printed in Journal-Every Evening.
+In a letter dated October 27, 1944, the War Department notified Adams’s mother that her son was missing following the sinking of a Japanese ship.
+On February 14, 1945, the War Department was notified of Private 1st Class Adams’s death in the sinking, again via the International Red Cross, information that was forwarded to his mother five days later.
+On March 2, 1945, the news was printed in Journal-Every Evening.

 In the years after World War II, authorities examined military cemeteries in the Philippines and attempted to locate and identify the handful of bodies reported to have been recovered in the aftermath of the Shinyo Maru sinking.
 They concluded that Private 1st Class Adams’s body was non-recoverable.

 Robert D. Montgomery estimated that 43% of the men from Company “A,” 803rd Engineer Battalion died either in battle or as prisoners of the Japanese.
-Private 1st Class Adams is honored on the tablets of the missing at the Manila American Cemetery and Memorial as well as at Veterans Memorial Park in New Castle, Delaware.
+Private 1st Class Adams was posthumously awarded the Purple Heart.
+He is honored on the tablets of the missing at the Manila American Cemetery and Memorial as well as at Veterans Memorial Park in New Castle, Delaware.

 At least two of Adams’s younger brothers also served.
 Calvin Coolidge Adams (1926–2017) served in the U.S. Navy during World War II and Korea, while Roscoe Burton Adams (1929–2010) served in the U.S. Army during the Korean and Vietnam Wars.